Undergraduate Degrees

 BS in Computer Science & Engineering

-CSE engineers create computing technologies that shape our interconnected world.
+Computer science and engineering majors create computing technologies that shape our interconnected world.
 They are in high demand across industries and government, focusing in areas such as:

 • Cybersecurity